Temporary Contract Not Renewed: Are You Entitled to Compensation?

 • young person with a temporary contract

-and is your contract not extended?
+and has your contract not been extended?

-• no (timely) notice was given
+• no notice has been given (on time)

 • you are entitled to compensation